Our medical centers offer rapid and molecular COVID-19 testing by appointment for the general public.

 1. Schedule a Pre-Testing Phone Call with a Nurse:

 Call one of our testing locations to schedule your pre-test phone screening.
-Our nurses conduct phone screens from 9 AM to 1 PM on the following days:
+Our nurses conduct phone screens from 9 to 11 AM on the following days:

 - Cincinnati Medical Center | (513) 815-4475 | Tuesdays & Thursdays